leonkontorovich/centerline_behavior_annotation/README.md

 ## 2. Run the recordings on the DLC network to detect Head and Tail

 ### 2.1.
 Train the network, evaluate it, etc.
-Use the DLC.ipynb notebook for this.
+Use the DLC GUi or the DLC.ipynb notebook for this.
 Consider Filtering.

 ##3.
 Obtain Centerlines from the binary images and the hdf5 with Head and Tail position